MediaBrowser/Emby.ApiClient/README.md

 The last constructor param is a factory method used to create an instance of IClientWebSocket.
 This will be called anytime a new connection is made.
 The full .net ApiClient library includes CilentWebSocketFactory.
 If using the portable version, you'll have to provide your own implementation.

-Once instantiated, simply call ConnectAsync, and/or periodically call EnsureConnection to re-connect if needed.
+Once instantiated, simply call ConnectAsync, and/or periodically call EnsureConnectionAsync to re-connect if needed.

 ``` c#